 Create Your Own Scholarship

-Another option is to create your own Mercile J. Lee Scholarship with a pledge of $50,000 or more (may be paid over multiple years), which will count toward the class-gift total and qualify for the Grosses’ match.
+Another option is to create your own Mercile J. Lee Scholarship with a pledge of $50,000 or more (may be paid over multiple years), which will count toward the class-gift total.
 If choosing this option, you may name this fund as you like and identify a preference for the awardee’s school or college.
 The criteria for creating your own scholarship will require approval from the Mercile J. Lee Scholarship Program.
 Each year, the UW will provide you with an update on the recipient.

 To begin setting up your own Mercile J. Lee Scholarship, please contact Shannon Ghere at firstname.lastname@example.org or 608-509-2167.